A Unified Effective Capacity Performance Analysis of Lp-norm Diversity Reception over Arbitrary and Correlated Generalized Fading Channels: Introduction

 \section{Introduction}

 \IEEEPARstart{R}{eal}-time emerging applications such as voice over internet protocol (IP), interactive and multimedia streaming, interactive gaming, mobile TV and computing are largely delay-sensitive, which implies that the data will expire if it is not successfully delivered within a certain time frame.
 As such, an alternative quality of service (QoS) metric that is able to capture the end-to-end communication delay is required.
-Unfortunately, the conventional notion of the Shannon or outage capacity cannot account for such delay aspects.
-Thus, the effective capacity (EC) was introduced in \cite{J:Wu} as an alternative metric that quantifies the system performance under QoS limitations.
+Unfortunately, the conventional notion of Shannon or outage capacity cannot account for the delay aspect.
+The effective capacity (EC) was introduced in \cite{J:Wu} as an alternative metric that quantifies the system performance under QoS limitation.

-In a wireless communication environment, the EC is affected by channel fluctuations due to fading as well as by the knowledge of the channel state information (CSI) at the transmitter and the receiver \cite{J:Tang3}.
-Under the assumption of such CSI availability, the following power and rate adaptation policies for the transmitter have been considered in the past (e.g. see \cite{J:RenzoCap09,J:MathioBithas,J:PeppasCapetamu,J:Tang3}): i) Constant power with optimal rate adaptation (ORA); ii) Optimal power and rate adaptation (OPRA); iii) Channel inversion with fixed rate (CIFR) and iv) Truncated CIFR (TIFR).